-The capital city of the Canadian province of British Columbia, Victoria is positioned on the southern tip of the island.
-It’s another great starting point for your Vancouver Island road trip because it’s a quick ferry ride from Seattle and Vancouver, making it a great long weekend trip from Seattle.
+The capital city of the Canadian province of British Columbia, Victoria, is positioned on the southern tip of the island.
+It’s another excellent starting point for your Vancouver Island road trip because it’s a quick ferry ride from Seattle and Vancouver, making it a great long weekend trip from Seattle.

-The “City of Gardens” is quite small, so many of the main attractions are within walking distance of the city center.
-One such attraction is Butchart Gardens, considered one of the world’s top gardens, according to both National Geographic and CNN.
+The “City of Gardens” is relatively small, so many of the main attractions are within walking distance of the city center.
+According to both National Geographic and CNN, one such attraction is Butchart Gardens, considered one of the world’s top gardens.

 Do yourself a favor and take a few hours to tour this enchanting wonder.
 You’ll see the Japanese Garden, Rose Garden, the Sunken Garden, and other natural treasures.
 You’ll be amazed by the incredible diversity you find there on your road trip on Vancouver Island.